 Pregnancy and maternity discrimination are nothing new.
 The explicit bias in the workplace against women and people with wombs who are pregnant is a longstanding fact and something we’ve largely been expected to put up with.
-In recent years there have been increasing calls to tackle this issue head on, led in large part by Joeli Brearley, who founded Pregnant Then Screwed in 2015.
+In recent years there have been increasing calls to tackle this issue head-on, led in large part by Joeli Brearley in the UK, who founded Pregnant Then Screwed in 2015.

 Unfortunately that is not the case.
-The pandemic has exposed the many holes that women fall through, work-wise, when pregnant, and the ways in which the UK government has neglected to fix them.
+The pandemic has exposed the many holes that women fall through, work-wise, when pregnant.

-To get a better understanding of how pregnancy affects your career in 2022, we spoke to Joeli ahead of the paperback publication of her book, The Motherhood Penalty.
+To get a better understanding of how pregnancy affects your career, we spoke to Joeli ahead of the paperback publication of her book, The Motherhood Penalty.

 What are the ways that pregnancy affects your career?